New tech trend for 2012 and beyond

 You can invest long-term in these trends through some key exchange-traded funds:

-* iShares S&P Global Clean Energy Index (ICLN.O), a worldwide basket of stocks that specialize in renewable energy.
+* iShares S&P Global Clean Energy Index, a worldwide basket of stocks that specialize in renewable energy.

-* PowerShares WilderHillClean Energy Portfolio (PBW.P) , an established fund that targets green energy companies.
+* PowerShares WilderHillClean Energy Portfolio , an established fund that targets green energy companies.

-* iShares S&P Global Infrastructure Index Fund (IGF.P), although about 40 percent of the fund is in electricity stocks, the managers also buy companies that provide water and other infrastructure services.
+* iShares S&P Global Infrastructure Index Fund, although about 40 percent of the fund is in electricity stocks, the managers also buy companies that provide water and other infrastructure services.

-* First Trust NASDAQ Clean Edge Smart Grid Infrastructure (GRID.O), the fund that's probably closest to Rifkin's concept, targeting companies building smart grids.
+* First Trust NASDAQ Clean Edge Smart Grid Infrastructure, the fund that's probably closest to Rifkin's concept, targeting companies building smart grids.

 None of these funds are suitable for day traders or investors unwilling to hold them for years.
 It will take some time for the investment capital to materialize to build the Third Industrial Revolution.
 Like all epic transformations, it won't happen overnight.